What mephedrone addiction looks like in real life

 Does DIAMANT HOUSE provide medical treatment directly?

-No. DIAMANT HOUSE is not a medical clinic, does not diagnose and does not prescribe treatment.
+No. DIAMANT HOUSE is not a medical clinic, does not diagnose, prescribe medication or perform detox.
 Medical assessment, detox, medication and clinical decisions are performed only by licensed professionals and medical institutions in Israel.
-DIAMANT HOUSE coordinates privacy, family support, logistics and the private route.
+DIAMANT HOUSE provides the private villa-residence recovery program and organizes the medical route when needed.

 How can a family contact DIAMANT HOUSE confidentially?